felix-lang/felix/doc/refman/logic.rst

 ========== ======== =========
 or         lor      disjunction
 orelse     orelse   lazy disjunction
-           nor      negated disjunction
-and        land     conjunction
-andthen    andthen  lazy conjunction
+\          nor      negated disjunction and        land     conjunction andthen    andthen  lazy conjunction
-           nand     negated conjunction
-not        not      negation
-implies    implies  implication
+\          nand     negated conjunction not        not      negation implies    implies  implication
 ========== ======== =========

-The lazy forms require a function of type :code:`1->bool` and :code:`1->cbool` respectively and their second argument, which is evaluated only if the first argument is false.
+The lazy forms require a function of type :code:`1->bool` and :code:`1->cbool` respectively for their second argument, which is evaluated only if the first argument is does not determine the final value.

 The type bool is an alias for the sum type 2, which is a compact linear type and will cost 64bits of store.